aysefyesil/deDSI/README.md

 For the equation definition and the time integration, deDSI utilizes Dedalus library.
 For aforementioned dynamical system calculations deDSI utilizes the highly optimize NSolver library.

-# Release Notes:

-In the current version, Python part of the library is aimed to be a template for the user to easily modify it according to their own equations at hand.
-The equations provided with this version are Busse's Annulus equations.
-Also, in the current version 1-D and 2-D equations can be solved, however following the example of the library, functions that handle the third dimension can be implemented easily.

 # Installation:

 Operating system: Linux, Unix